Alexturner2000/Network-Engineering-Vault/Untitled.md

 # Flux
 Tags: [[Physics]]

 In Latin, flux means "flow".
-It is a more general term,
+Its used as a descriptor of an effect that appears to trav